 You can even reduce your accommodation expenses to basically zero — just check out my guide to getting cheap accommodation (sometimes even FREE!) and read more about How to Travel the World on a Budget so you can stretch your dollars as much as possible.

 In Tim Ferriss’ first book, the Four Hour Workweek, he talked a lot about how no one actually wants to be a millionaire and have one million dollars sitting around in a bank somewhere.
 They want to live a lifestyle that they think millionaires live, mostly related to time and freedom.

 One exercise he introduced is “dreamlining” whereby you create your ideal lifestyle, whatever that may be, and deconstruct the costs.

 Maybe it’s renting a nice big apartment in Latin America, hiring a clean lady to take care of things, eating out at nice restaurants every day, taking private Spanish lessons, learning to play guitar, writing your book, etc.

 Those are all things I’ve done, by the way.

 Whatever it is that you want to do, figure out the costs — it probably isn’t as expensive as you think.

-Once you have the monthly cost you work backward from their and know exactly how much you need to have on hand, and how much you would need to make to maintain it indefinitely.
+Once you have the monthly cost you work backward from there and know exactly how much you need to have on hand, and how much you would need to make to maintain it indefinitely.

-In other parts of the world you may be surprised at how cheap it can be, and how far the dollar can take you.
+In other parts of the world, you may be surprised at how cheap it can be, and how far the dollar can take you.

 Maybe your dream trip or lifestyle is somewhat expensive, maybe it isn’t.
-The first step to is knowing what you want, and what it will cost.
+The first step is knowing what you want, and what it will cost.
 At least now you’ve got a good idea of how to save for a how trip or long-term travel and how to make it actually happen (not just dream about it).